matys1/lab1-web/book-notes/part-5.md

       btn.addEventListener('click', changeBackground) //instead of this
       ```

-      One major drawback of using event handler properties instead of `addEventListener()` method is that you can only assign one handler to the property.
-Attempting to assign a second handler will just overwrite the first, for example:
+      One major drawback of using event handler properties instead of `addEventListener()` method is that you can only assign one handler per object event property.
+Attempting to assign a second handler will just overwrite the first.
+For example:

       ```js
       element.onclick = function1;